Masjid Jamek LRT station

 Masjid Jamek LRT station is a rapid transit station in Kuala Lumpur, Malaysia.
 It is the interchange station between two of Rapid KL's light rapid transit (LRT) systems, namely the LRT Ampang and Sri Petaling Lines and the LRT Kelana Jaya Line.
 The station is one of only two stations integrating the LRT lines, the other being Putra Heights station.
 The station is situated near and named after the Masjid Jamek in central Kuala Lumpur.

 Despite being called an interchange station, up until 28 November 2011, there were effectively two Masjid Jamek stations in operational terms.
 An elevated Masjid Jamek station served the Ampang and Sri Petaling Lines while an underground Masjid Jamek station served the Kelana Jaya Line, each having their respective ticketing systems, which were not integrated.
 Commuters had to exit one system, and purchase a new ticket before entering the other system if they wanted to transfer from one line to the other.

 Prior to 2006, when a plaza was built above the Klang River linking the stations, Ampang Line and Sri Petaling Line's Masjid Jamek station and Kelana Jaya Line's Masjid Jamek station were two physically separate buildings.
-There were limited pedestrian walkways between the two stations resulting in commuters having to be exposed to the sun and rain and even having to cross the busy Jalan Tun Perak to change from one line to the other.
+There were limited pedestrian walkways between the two stations resulting in commuters having to be exposed to the sun and rain and even having to cross the busy Jalan Tun Perak (formerly Mountbatten Road) to change from one line to the other.

 On 28 November 2011, the fare gates that separated the two systems were removed, and the plaza that physically linked the two stations became part of the "paid (or restricted) zone" of a physically integrated Masjid Jamek station.
 This allowed commuters to transfer from one line to another without leaving the system for the first time since the two stations became operational.